phoenixframework/phoenix/guides/controllers.md

 Generally speaking, once all assigns are configured, we invoke the view layer.
 The view layer (`HelloWeb.HelloHTML`) then renders `show.html` alongside the layout and a response is sent back to the browser.

-[Components and HEEx templates](components.html) have their own guide, so we won't spend much time on them here.
-What we will look at is how to render different formats from inside a controller action.

 ## New rendering formats

 Rendering HTML through a template is fine, but what if we need to change the rendering format on the fly?
 Let's say that sometimes we need HTML, sometimes we need plain text, and sometimes we need JSON.
 Then what?